 Men's Guest Attire: What To Wear To A Summer Wedding

-Summer weddings typically give guests the opportunity to dress in a way that they normally don’t get to.
-Bright colors, patterns and materials like linen that are usually not appropriate for such formal events.
+Summer weddings typically give guests the opportunity to dress in a way that they normally wouldn't.
+Bright colors, patterns and materials like linen that are usually not appropriate for such formal events find their place to shine here.
 This can apply to accessories like ties, pocket squares and socks or even the suits themselves.

 Summer Wedding Ties

 Picking the right tie for a summer wedding depends on a couple of things.
 The most important thing is that you follow the dress code.
 Don’t make the mistake of wearing a colorful polka-dot tie to a black tie or formal wedding.

 Check the wedding invite for a dress code.
 If it's not there, head to the couple's wedding website and see if they've indicated one there.
 If all else fails and you know the couple well, simply ask them or someone involved in the wedding.

 Once you know the dress code, the next step is to find a tie that looks good.
 This seems simple, but many guys don’t have a solid grasp on which ties are appropriate for which wedding.
 Below, we’ll provide a helping hand to guide you to the right tie for any summer wedding occasion.

 While the term "summer wedding" may sound like it refers to one type of wedding, depending on the dress code and location of the wedding, a summer wedding can mean many different things in regards to what tie you should wear.